International Baccalaureate® Diploma Programme (IBDP)

 What is the IB Diploma Programme?

-The programme consists of a balanced curriculum of six subject groups, including two languages, mathematics, social studies, sciences, and the arts.
-The IB Diploma Programme offers a breadth of study through the range of subjects and the unifying nature of the Theory of Knowledge program.
-The programme also provides a depth of study, particularly with the three higher level courses and the Extended Essay.
+The programme has a balanced curriculum of six subject groups, including two languages, mathematics, social studies, sciences, and the arts.
+The IB Diploma Programme offers a breadth of study through the range of subjects and the unifying nature of the Theory of Knowledge programme.
+The programme also provides a depth of study, particularly with the three higher-level courses and the Extended Essay.

 Students are required to undertake independent research, reflection, and writing at a pre-university level.
 They will learn how to question assumptions related to acquired knowledge and understanding.
-They will also be expected to engage in service activities, creative pursuits, and physical activity outside of the classroom as part of the CAS programme.
+They will also be expected to engage in service activities, creative pursuits, and physical activities outside of the classroom as part of the CAS program.

 Join a tour at ASHK - we are proud to be an IB international school.
 Talk to our Secondary Principal / IB Diploma Programme Coordinator, Amanda Shepherd, or our Admissions Team, to learn more about the advantages of IBDP in preparing for university admissions.